masak/bel/README.md

   has to defensively copy the whole stack both when taking the continuation and when invoking it.
 (Either that, or we modify the Perl evaluator to use a persistent Bel list too.)

-* **Backquotes** (or "quasiquoting"); there's a backquote expander written in Perl already.
-It runs earlier than it should.
-(It runs right after reading, before evaluation.
-It should run as a normal macro, and then be evaluated.
-There must be a conformance test that could expose this difference.)
-The main difficulty in getting rid of the Perl version and running backquotes in Bel is that the definition of the backquotes macro relies on working backquotes.

 * **Printer**; there's a printer written in Perl already.
 It's largely feature-complete, but just like the evaluator and reader, it's not extensible